NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **2.** **MAY** receive more than one training material link (use Add another item button).

-# WARNING: the following entry attributes (Has function, Has Topic, Has biological terms ) may be considered the most important in BIII.eu.
-It is with them that the database will be able to connect bioimage analysts, developers and biologists.
-Bare this in mind.
+## WARNING: the following entry attributes (Has function, Has Topic, Has biological terms ) may be considered the most important in BIII.eu.
+It is with them that the database will be able to connect the tools and make them searchable by bioimage analysts, developers and biologists.

 ## Has function (EDAM-Bioimaging)